jamespfennell/transiter/tests/endtoend/README.md

 # Transiter end to end tests

 The end to end tests simulate real world usage of Transiter.
-During the tests, Transiter is running as it would in production and various standard operations (installing transit systems, performing feed updates, querying the resulting data) are performed and verified.
+In the tests, Transiter is running as it would in production and various standard operations (installing transit systems, performing feed updates, querying the resulting data) are performed and verified.
 Because the test closely resembles actual usage, it is extremely valuable for ensuring the correctness of the software.

-The end to end test is run automatically as a part of the continuous integration on Travis.
+The tests are written in Python.
+This is an artifact of Transiter originally being written in Python too.
+However, the intent is to keep the tests in Python because the language difference is nicely enforces that the tests don't use non-API aspects of Transiter.

 ## Structure of the test

 During a test run, there are three live components:

-1. The Transiter instance, listening by default on port 8000.
+1. The Transiter instance, listening on its default ports.

 1. A source server, which is used to simulate external transit agency data sources.
-   This listens by default on port 5001.
+   This listens by default on port 8090.

 1. The test driver itself.
-   It interacts with Transiter solely through Transiter's HTTP API.
+   It interacts with Transiter solely through Transiter's admin HTTP API.

 ## Running the test

-The test requires a running Transiter instance that is listening at the location given in the environment variable `TRANSITER_HOST`.
+The test requires a running Transiter instance with an HTTP admin service listening at the location given in the environment variable `TRANSITER_HOST`.
 It also requires the source server to be running.
 The source server should be accessible to the test driver